 Step #1: Learn the Basics of Email Segmentation

-Each stage of email segmentation takes into consideration the challenges that your target audience faces and the reason why they joined your list in the first place.
+Each stage of email segmentation takes into consideration the challenges that your target audience faces and the reason why they joined your email marketing list in the first place.

-Essence of email marketing: You can craft a unique value proposition and build a solid rapport with your customers through email.
+Essence of email marketing: You can craft a unique value proposition and build a solid rapport with your customers through an email marketing campaign.

 In his classic book, Email Persuasion, Ian Brodie showed how email marketing can help an online business owner captivate and engage an audience, generate massive sales and establish authority.

 Who should use email marketing?
 People ask me this question all the time.
-Most online marketers still believe that email marketing isn’t effective for every business model, but that’s not true.
+Most online marketers still believe that an email marketing strategy isn’t effective for every business model, but that’s not true.

 It doesn’t matter what industry you’re in.
 If you deal with prospects and customers, then the best way to keep in touch with them is through email marketing.